Build log: 3D printer Anycubic Predator Height mod

 3x 3000mm GT2 6mm reinforced belts

-Some electrical wire to extend the wires for the heated bed and hot-end (speaker wire for example will do)
+Some electrical wire and a way to connect them to lengthen the wires for the heated bed and hot-end

 Tools